pwikapanel/illustrator-panel/dmg-creation/README.md

 **Note:** to enable hidden files type fn-shift-cmd-.

-Rename the following files to begin with a dot:
+Rename these four files to begin with a dot:

     VolumeIcon.icns
     bg_main.png